lunarphp/lunar/docs/src/getcandy/associations.md

 ## Overview

 Associations allow you to relate products to each other.
-There are a few different ways you can associate two products and this type of relationship would define how they are presented on your storefront and also how GetCandy sees them.
+There are a few different ways you can associate two products and this type of relationship would define how they are presented on your storefront and also how Lunar sees them.

 ## Loading associations